FeatheredHwang/kindle-plus-anki/README.md

-# anki-myaddon
+# kindle-married-anki

-This is my template of Anki add-on developing.
+Use this add-on to import Kindle clippings and vocabulary builder.